Best CGM Devices For Weight Loss (2026)

 My Takeaway

-If you need a CGM for diabetes management, or you want prescription-level monitoring with stronger alerts, then Dexcom G7, Dexcom G7 15 Day, and FreeStyle Libre 3 make more sense.
+If you need a CGM for diabetes management or want prescription-level monitoring with stronger alerts, then Dexcom G7, Dexcom G7 15 Day, or FreeStyle Libre 3 are built for that job and make more sense in that context.

 Final Thoughts